Adwords Optimization

-Adwords optimization sounds simple enough on paper.
-Find better keywords, change up your bids, test a few new ads, keep things moving.
-But this simple flow is theoretical, in real life, accounts usually do not behave that neatly.
+What’s so difficult?
+Simple enough to find better keywords, change bids, test a few new ads, and keep things moving along the flow.
+But this simple flow is theoretical.
+In real life, rarely do accounts ever behave that way.

-Search intent gets broader than it should, landing pages stop matching the promise of the ad, and automated bidding starts optimizing around signals that are not very useful.
-On the surface, the account can still look busy and healthy.
-Underneath, efficiency starts taking a hit.
+Different situations can arise, maybe the search intent gets broader than it should, or the landing pages stop matching the promise of the ad, or automated bidding starts optimizing around activities that are not very useful.

 That is why Adwords optimization needs a more disciplined approach now, tightening intent, improving conversion tracking, and knowing which clicks are actually bringing in revenue.
 And the right attribution platform can help you see the full path from click to conversion to channel quality.